wking-io/elm-live/Readme.md

 $ elm-live src/Main.elm --open -- --output=elm.js
 ```

-To specify the HTML file you wish to use, there is a `start-page` flag.
-This avoids the namespace collision of your custom html file and that which is outputted from an `elm make` command.
-Note the `ouput` option needs to match up with your referenced script in your HTML.
+To specify an HTML file other than the default, you can use the `--start-page` flag.
+This is an easy way to avoid `elm make` accidentally overriding your custom HTML.

 ```sh
 $ elm-live src/Main.elm --open --start-page=custom.html -- --output=elm.js